propenster/biobencher/README.md

 # biobencher
-This is a benchmark of bioinformatics and genomic analysis tools particularly MSA, phyllo tools using our base debigenic genomic and bioinformatic analysis pipeline
+This is a tool that benchmarks performance and CPU footprint bioinformatics and genomic analysis tools particularly MSA, phyllo tools using our base debigenic genomic and bioinformatic analysis pipeline.

 ## Tools Benchmarked
 * BEDTools